-Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling can accommodate all ages and capabilities.
+Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling offers a range of riding experiences.

-Mt Buller and Mt Stirling Resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use (during the non-winter period only) and range from easy to advanced.
+Mt Buller and Mt Stirling resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use and range from easy to advanced.
 Mt Stirling boasts the acclaimed Stonefly mountain bike trail, as well as the resort's newest and most spectacular trail (and arguably the country's best), the Australian Alpine Epic.

-Most trails are also open to other mountain visitors, including walkers, horse riders and 4-Wheel Drives, so please ride appropriately and be courteous to other trail users.
+Most trails are shared with other mountain visitors, including walkers, horse riders and 4 wheel drivers, so please ride appropriately and be courteous to everyone you meet on the trail.

-Hit the trails with your own bike, or hire some equipment and join a tour.
+Hit the trails with your own bike, or hire one.
+You can even join a guided ride.
 It’s a great way to experience Mt Stirling first hand!

-The Epic trail is a 40km cross-country endurance mountain bike trail that takes in some of the High Country's most spectacular trails and scenery.
-Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling Resorts (managed by the Mt Buller Mt Stirling Resort Management), Mansfield State Forest (managed by the Department of Sustainability and Environment), and the Mt Russell Education Area (managed by Parks Victoria).
+A 40km cross-country endurance mountain bike trail that takes in some of the High Country's most spectacular trails and scenery.
+Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling resorts, Mansfield State Forest, and the Mt Russell Education Area.
 The result of a lengthy planning process and the recipient of significant state and federal government funding, the trail is the jewel in the crown of Mt Buller and Mt Stirling's ongoing trail development plan.